 Her work with the poor and destitute led Catherine to desire a life of total consecration to the Lord.
-Encouraged by the Archbishop, Catherine and two other women professed yows on
+Encouraged by the of 1990, on completion of one stage of the process by which the Catholic Church defines sainthood, Pope John Paul II declared Catherine McAuley "Venerable".